 3BNC117 is called a broadly neutralizing antibody because it can fight more than 80 percent of the over 200 strains of HIV that infect people around the world.

 The molecule was isolated several years ago from a patient whose immune system showed exceptional ability in stopping the virus from infecting and killing CD4 immune cells, the destruction of which is a hallmark of AIDS.

-For the phase I clinical trial, the researchers gave 15 patients with high blood levels of HIV a single injection of 3BNC117.
+For the phase I clinical trial, the researchers gave 15 patients with high blood levels of HIV a

 Then, 6 months later, 14 of the patients were making new antibodies that were able to neutralize a number of different strains of HIV.

 Another group of untreated patients – whose HIV was controlled with ART – showed little change in their neutralizing activity over the same period, note the authors, who conclude that “3BNC117-mediated immunotherapy enhances host humoral immunity to HIV-1.”

 HIV-1 is the predominant strain of HIV that causes the vast majority of global HIV infections.
 When people talk about HIV, they usually mean HIV-1.

 Dr. Schoofs suggests that since it usually takes years for the body to start making good antibodies against HIV, it could be that the effect of 3BNC117 increases with time, especially if the patient receives more than one dose.